MosesSupposes/Purescript-By-Example/text/chapter2.md

 ## Exercises

  1. (Easy) Write a function `circleArea` which computes the area of a circle with a given radius.
 Use the `pi` constant, which is defined in the `Math` module. _Hint_: don't forget to import `pi` by modifying the `import Math` statement.
- 1. (Medium) Write a function `leftoverCents` which takes an `Integer` and returns what's leftover after dividing by `100`.
+ 1. (Medium) Write a function `leftoverCents` which takes an `Int` and returns what's leftover after dividing by `100`.
 Use the `rem` function.
 Search [Pursuit](https://pursuit.purescript.org/) for this function to learn about usage and which module to import it from. _Note:_ Your IDE may support auto-importing of this function if you accept the auto-completion suggestion.

 ## Conclusion